-These pronouncements echoed earlier reminders to registrants, including debt issuers, from CorpFin Chief Accountant Kyle Moffatt and other SEC senior staff members in November to enhance the level of disclosure surrounding risks posed by cybersecurity, Brexit and the planned LIBOR phase-out.
-Issuers have been updating their registration statements, prospectus, prospectus supplements, pricing supplements and related deal documents to enhance not only their Brexit and LIBOR phase-out risk factors and management discussion and analysis disclosures, but also to revisit, build-in or strengthen LIBOR fall-back or replacement provisions in the Description of Notes sections or indentures to describe how interest for floating rate notes linked to US-dollar LIBOR will be computed once LIBOR is permanently discontinued around July 2021.
-Also, on the LIBOR replacement front, in April 2019, the Alternative Reference Rate Committee (ARCC), constituted by the Federal Reserve Board and the Federal Reserve Bank of New York, recommended the use of the Secured Overnight Financing Rate (SOFR) as the alternative reference rate to replace LIBOR and released recommended language for inclusion in contracts for syndicated loans and US-dollar LIBOR floating rate bonds.
+Issuers have been updating their registration statements, prospectuses, prospectus supplements, pricing supplements and related deal documents to enhance not only their LIBOR phase-out risk factors and management discussion and analysis disclosures, but have also revisited and enhanced LIBOR fall-back or replacement provisions in the Description of Notes sections or indentures to describe how interest for floating rate notes linked to US-dollar LIBOR will be computed once LIBOR is permanently discontinued around July 2021.

-Beginning late April 2019, a number of issuers, led by big banks such as JP Morgan Chase & Co., Citigroup and Wells Fargo, have launched new issuances of floating rate notes linked to US-dollar LIBOR, that have adopted the ARCC recommended LIBOR fall-back language.
-Beginning late May 2019, some issuers such as Goldman Sachs and Morgan Stanley have launched new issuances of floating rate notes that use SOFR as the reference rate.
+Beginning late April 2019, a number of issuers, led by big banks such as JP Morgan, Citigroup and Wells Fargo, launched new issuances of floating rate notes linked to US-dollar LIBOR, which adopted the ARCC recommended LIBOR fall-back language.
+Beginning late May 2019 and into the first half of 2020, a number of issuers such as Goldman Sachs, Morgan Stanley, Bank of America and Citibank have launched new issuances of floating rate notes that use average or compound SOFR as the reference rate.
+In March 2020, the New York Fed began publishing SOFR averages and a SOFR Index to further facilitate the market's adoption and usage of SOFR to replace USD LIBOR.
+In terms of disclosure trends affecting debt issuers, the SEC, including the Division of Corporation Finance, has issued a number of public statements encouraging companies to provide more robust disclosure with respect to how they are addressing cybersecurity risks and intellectual property and technology risks related to international operations, as well as COVID-19 disclosure considerations regarding operations, liquidity and capital resources.